Run the Alps Underground Guide to UTMB® Week in Chamonix

 I’m feeling a bit lost.
 Is there anyone who can help me navigate the valley and the trails?

 Run the Alps: That’s where we come in.
-Check out our extensive guide network, if you would like to hire a guide for a day or two, to check out the area or preview parts of a race course.
-However, note that many guides plan their summer schedules well in advance, and during UMTB week they might well be resting in preparation for one of the races, too!
+Check out our extensive guide network, if you would like to hire a guide for a day or two, to see the area or preview parts of a race course.
+However, note that many guides plan their summer schedules well in advance, and during UMTB week they might well be resting in preparation for one of the races, too– or already booked for guiding!
+Once again, please plan early.

 Do you have some key tips I can remember?